Pollora/colt/README.md

 ],
 ```

-In this case you should want to use the `wordpress` connection for Corcel, so just set it into the Corcel config file `config/corcel.php`:
+In this case you should want to use the `wordpress` connection for Colt, so just set it into the Colt config file `config/colt.php`:

 ```php
 'connection' => 'wordpress',